 Palliative Care Program

-The Palliative Care Program at the Joan Karnell Cancer Center at Pennsylvania Hospital is an innovative, out-patient based service that offers an extra layer of support to patients and families from the point of diagnosis throughout the course of illness.
+The Palliative Care Program at the Abramson Cancer Center at Pennsylvania Hospital is an innovative, out-patient based service that offers an extra layer of support to patients and families from the point of diagnosis throughout the course of illness.

 What is Palliative Care?